Delors/Course_W3M20014/5-aes.rst

 .. class:: incremental

-- The key that is provided as input is expanded into an array of forty-four 32-bit words, w[i].
+- The key that is provided as input is expanded into an array of forty-four 32-bit words, :math:`w[i]` if 128 bits are used for the keysize.

 - The cipher begins and ends with an AddRoundKey stage.
 - Can view the cipher as alternating operations of XOR encryption (AddRoundKey) of a block, followed by scrambling of the block (the other three stages), followed by XOR encryption, and so on.